3 years (BA)

 Pre-clinical fees are charged in years 1, 2 and 3.

 Fees for the later years have not yet been confirmed but please note that these may be different from the pre-clinical fees.
 Clinical fees are charged in years 4 to 6.
-As a guide, these are the annual fees for students who will complete the pre-clinical stage of their course and progress to the clinical years in 2020.
+As a guide, these are the annual fees for students who will complete the pre-clinical stage of their course and progress to the clinical years in 2022.
+Please note that these fees apply to continuing students only.

-A full tuition fee loan is available from the UK government to cover course fees in full for Home (UK)/EU students undertaking their first undergraduate degree*, so you don’t need to pay your course fees up front.
+A full tuition fee loan is available from the UK government to cover course fees in full for Home (UK)/Republic of Ireland students undertaking their first undergraduate degree*, so you don’t need to pay your course fees up front.

 For comprehensive funding information for medicinal students, please see here.